 Small, empowered teams

 Every business function is also expected to be innovative and agile, and each function is treated like a customer.
 Take Amazon finance, as an example.

 Amazon finance is expected to work backward from its internal customers and reinvent.
 To enable this Amazon aligns technology teams within finance to build solutions for the internal customers of the finance function.

 Treating internal functions as customers and applying the same strategies used for external customers allows Amazon to keep evolving their processes and business functions to drive efficiencies.
 This is how Amazon has been able to scale so quickly and maintain innovation.

 This internal alignment strengthens the company culture and ways of working and ultimately benefits the external customer.

 Customers at the centre

-The key learning for me was the relentless focus on putting the customer at the centre of everything.
-This culture and way of working fosters innovation close to the customer rather than driving behavior by cascading strategy and objectives down the organisation structure.
+The key learning here is the relentless focus on putting the customer at the centre of everything.
+This culture and way of working fosters innovation close to the customer rather than driving behaviour by cascading strategy and objectives down the organisation structure.

 In conclusion, their small, empowered, customer-centric teams with access to technology can then continually iterate the products and services to maintain business agility.